 What are OCR challenges and solutions to that?
 The functions of OCR-based solutions are not limited to mere recognition.
 Such solutions provide data capture tools to divide an image into several fields, extract different types of data, and automatically move data into various forms, CRM systems, and other applications.

 Information in documents is usually a combination of natural language and semi-structured data in forms of tables, diagrams, symbols, and on.
 A human inherently reads and understands text regardless of its structure and the way it is represented.
 Today, computers interact with written (as well as spoken) forms of human language overcoming challenges in natural language processing easily.According to Statista the NLP market is predicted be almost 14 times larger in 2025 than it was in 2017, increasing from around 3 billion U.S. dollars in 2017 to over 43 billion in 2025.
 Click To Tweet

 What are the challenges facing natural language processing today?
-In document recognition, NLP, coupled with the OCR technology, finds applications for data retrieval, information extraction, and text summarization.
+In document recognition, NLP service, coupled with the OCR technology, finds applications for data retrieval, information extraction, and text summarization.
 Today’s technology capabilities allow computers to go over a document from top to bottom and accurately extract everything of value for a company: business-critical insights, information about consumers, and payment data from invoices.

 OCR and NLP power state-of-the-art applications that your company can use to complete many document-related tasks not limited to the following: